Axios (website)

-Axios (stylized as ΛXIOS) is an American news website based in Arlington, Virginia.
+Axios (styled ΛXIOS in the logo) is an American news website based in Arlington, Virginia.
 It was founded in 2016 and launched the following year by former Politico journalists Jim VandeHei, Mike Allen, and Roy Schwartz.
 The site's name is based on the ἄξιος (áxios), meaning "worthy".

-Axioss articles are typically brief and matter-of-fact; most are shorter than 300 words and use bullet points, so they are easier to scan.
-In addition to news articles, Axios produces daily and weekly industry-specific newsletters (including Allen's Axios AM, a successor to his newsletter Politico Playbook for Politico), and two daily podcasts.
+Axios articles are often brief to facilitate quick reading; most are shorter than 300 words and use bullet points.
+In addition to news articles, Axios produces daily and weekly industry-specific newsletters (including Allen's Axios AM, a successor to his newsletter Politico Playbook for Politico).

 On September 1, 2022, Cox Enterprises completed its acquisition of Axios.

 History

 VandeHei said he wanted Axios to be a "mix between The Economist and Twitter".
 The company initially covered a mix of business, politics, technology, health care, and media.
 VandeHei said Axios would focus on the "collision between tech and areas such as bureaucracy, healthcare, energy, and the transportation infrastructure".
 At launch, Nicholas Johnston, a former managing editor at Bloomberg L.P., was named editor-in-chief.

-In the summer of 2016, Axios secured $10 million in a round of financing led by Lerer Hippeau Ventures.
+In 2016, Axios secured $10 million in a round of financing led by Lerer Hippeau Ventures.
 Backers include media-partner NBC News, Laurene Powell Jobs' Emerson Collective, Greycroft Partners, and David and Katherine Bradley, owners of Atlantic Media.
 The company had raised $30 million As of November 2017.
 It planned to focus on "business, technology, politics, and media trends".
 Axios generates revenue through short-form native advertising and sponsored newsletters.
 It earned more than $10 million in revenue in its first seven months.
-Its advertisers include Exxon Mobil and Koch Industries.